In this post, we are going to answer the question “what is a periodontist” and discuss how a periodontist can help you.

 Being an educated healthcare consumer is always helpful so you can more quickly determine when may be the right time to make an appointment with your dentist.
 The best defense is a good offense in order to prevent any periodontal disease from getting worse.
-At the first sign of any of these symptoms, it’s smart to schedule an appointment with your dentist:
+At the first sign of any of these symptoms of periodontitis, or periodontal disease, it’s smart to schedule an appointment with your dentist:

 - Bleeding gums

 Risk Factors of Periodontal Disease

 Some individuals may inherently have a higher rate of periodontal disease, so it’s helpful to know these risk factors of periodontal disease as well: